 With thousands of tiles in all manner of shape, sizes, colours and materials, selecting tiles for a bathroom can be an overwhelming experience.
 As the wall and floor covering of choice, tiles provide an easy-to-clean, hygienic surface that is will remain looking good for years to come, so it’s important to get things right when choosing.
 To help you choose, here are 5 of our top tips.

-If you have a bath adjoining one or more walls, a tiled area surrounding the tub is definitely the way to go to give it stand out appeal.
+If you have a bath adjoining one or more walls, a tiled area surrounding the tub is a great option, giving it standout appeal.
 Simple white tiles can be used here or even a travertine-style or beige-coloured wall tile will help highlight the area and waterproof from splashes.

 2. Get down and funky with your floor tiles

 Whilst a little more hardwearing than wall tiles, floor tiles needn’t be boring.
 Indeed, these days you can experiment with wood-effect tiles to give your flooring a distressed and aged look.
-If you’re going for a monochrome style, then why not opt for plain black and white bathroom tiles, to create an interesting chessboard theme.
-If you feel like being extra creative, [mosaic tiles] can be used to inlay interesting patterns into what could otherwise be a fairly dull floorspace.
+If you’re going for a monochrome style bathroom, then why not opt for plain black and white bathroom tiles, to create an interesting chessboard theme.
+If you feel like being extra creative, mosaic tiles can be used to inlay interesting patterns into what could otherwise be a fairly dull floorspace.
 Make sure you coordinate between the tiles on your wall and those on the floor to ensure a harmonious look.

 3. Shower enclosures with appeal

 The inside walls of your shower enclosure needn’t conform to the rest of your bathroom when it comes to tiling.
 Why not select a slightly different colour or even material?
 Light blues or contrasting whites, blacks, browns or greys could work really well.
-Different patterns can be created with Metro tiles.
+You can even create different patterns with metro tiles.

 4. Small bathrooms need small tiles